Floer theory and flips: Fukaya algebras

-In this section we construct Fukaya algebras of Lagrangians in a compact {\em rational} symplectic manifold using a perturbation scheme that we find particularly convenient for various computations: the {\em stabilizing divisors} scheme introduced by Cieliebak-Mohnke \cite{cm:trans}.
-We also incorporate Morse gradient trees introduced by Fukaya \cite{fuk:garc} and Cornea-Lalonde \cite{cl:clusters}.
-This construction allows us to take our Floer cochain spaces $\widehat{CF}(L)$ to be finite-dimensional spaces of Morse cochains over a Novikov field $\Lambda$.
-Similar constructions appear in Seidel \cite{seidel:genustwo} and Charest \cite{charest:clust} in the exact and monotone cases respectively.
-An approach using polyfolds is under development by J. Li and K. Wehrheim.
-The structure constants for the Fukaya algebras in the stabilizing divisors approach count holomorphic disks with Lagrangian boundary conditions and Morse gradient trajectories on the Lagrangians with domain-dependent almost complex structures and Morse functions depending on the position of additional markings mapping to a stabilizing divisor.
+This construction allows us to take our Floer cochain spaces to be finite-dimensional.
+The structure constants for the Fukaya algebras in the stabilizing divisors approach count pseudoholomorphic disks with Lagrangian boundary conditions and Morse gradient trajectories on the Lagrangians with domain-dependent almost complex structures and Morse functions depending on the position of additional markings mapping to a stabilizing divisor.
 Because the additional marked points must be ordered in order to obtain a domain without automorphisms, this scheme gives a multi-valued perturbation.
 The resulting structure maps